 Work at your peak

 We all have the best and worst times of the day.
 When you are at your best, that is when you will be the most productive.
-Plan your daily schedule around this time of the day so you can get more done when you sit down to work.
+Plan your daily schedule around this time of the day to get more done when you sit down to work.